What’s left of Corsair Group has rallied around a recently signed agreement with Shell.

 It is not yet known whether there will be more investigation requests, who the final parties and witnesses will be.

-Corsair Group investors have been led to believe long promised Ponzi profits are just around the corner, but to date the only thing produced by Corsair Group’s activities in Finland is millions of dollars in waste.
+Since 2021 Corsair Group investors have been led to believe long promised Ponzi profits are just around the corner.
+To date however those profits haven’t materialized.

-Corsair Group was launched by jailed fraudster Frank Ricketts in early 2019.
+Corsair Group was launched by convicted fraudster Frank Ricketts as Cloud Horizon in early 2019.

 As of September 2024, SimilarWeb tracked around five thousand monthly visits to Corsair Group’s website.
 79% of Corsair Group’s monthly website traffic originates from Italy.